Uberi/University-Notes/STAT231/STAT231.md

     * The average is usually the one value that, if applied in the problem's situation, is equivalent to applying all the original values.
     * The **median** is the middle-most observation, or the sample mean of the middlemost observations if there are multiple.
 Essentially, we arrange the dataset in ascending order, and then pick the middle one.
         * The advantage of medians is that they are less sensitive to outliers than summaries like the sample mean.
-        * The concept of the median can be extended to **quartiles** and **percentiles**.
+        * The concept of the median can be extended to **quartiles** and **percentiles**, and generalized into **quartiles**.
 While the median is the value such that 50% of the dataset is below and 50% is above it, the quartiles and percentiles are a different fraction.
         * The first quartile is a value for which 25% of the data is below that value, while the second quartile is 50%, the third 75%, and the fourth 100%.
         * The first percentile is a value for which 1% of the data is below that value, while the second percentile is 2%, the third 3%, and so on.
     * The **mode** is the observation or observations that occur most often (a dataset can have more than 1 mode).
 This is often more useful for categorical data, or discrete numerical data with only a few possibilities.